jjmchew/jjmchew.github.io/LS171/05-writtenStudyNotes.md

 - a protocol is 'stateless' when it's designed such that each request/response pair is completed independent of the previous one [^11]
   - the server does not need to hang on to information or state between requests
   - when requests (or responses) break en route to the server, there is no clean-up
-  - each request contains all info necessary the request to be fulfilled
+  - each request contains all info necessary for the request to be fulfilled

 - 3 techniques to simulate state in web applications: [^15]
   1. sessions (session identifier) : each request is inspected for a (valid) session ID and used as a key to retrieve required data by the server